rust-embedded/discovery/src/03-setup/verify.md

 Next run this command:

 ```
-$ # make sure you are in src/03-setup
+$ # make sure you are in src/03-setup of the books source code
 $ cargo-embed
 ```